GabCoolDude/School.md/Lycée/Anglais/Chapter 3/Class 1.md

 Police brutality, environmental destruction and the inequality between the poor and then rich can all be denounced by art and music

 Protest songs can bring more attention to a particular issue, address and issue, encourage to resist oppression, give unity to a movement, encourage people to fight for freedom, equality, justice and peace.

+# Activity : Making a difference through songs - Reading comprehension

+1. Read the text and give your own definition of "protest music".
+(Use WordReference if needed) :
+Protest music is music that aims to (the aim = the gool) send social messages, make a change and denounce an issue (a problem).

+2. In the text find 3 issues that art and music denounce :
+- Police brutality
+- Environmental destruction
+- Inequality = The gap (difference) between the poor and the rich people.
+- Racism
+- Injustice

+3. Pick out all the expressions that art and music can contribute to change :
+Protest songs can :
+- Bring more attention to a particular issue
+- Address an issue = Solve a problem
+- Encourage = Motivate
+- To resist oppression
+- Give unity to a mouvement
+- Encourage people to fight for freedom, equality, justice, and peace.